 areas as well as skills (such as #PBL for project-based learning).

 Day Two: Challenge Extended.
-While we achieved our “Productive Hum” yesterday in class, we did not complete the task.
+While we achieved our “Productive Hum” yesterday in class, we did not fully complete the task.
 There are several reasons for that; our work is complex and collaboration is challenging.
 That said, let’s continue with the missing parts of the above goal and add a new challenge because completing the work above does not require all fourteen team members.
-New challenge will be to find our more history about the woman who ran the Austin Tavern, which was a famous colonial destination.
+New challenge will be to find more history about the woman or women who ran the Austin Tavern, which was a famous colonial destination.
 You will now read legacy work about George Washington and John Adams’ visits there.
-In Lea’s post: https://caisctpbl.wordpress.com/2017/01/30/john-adams-a-complex-reporter/
+Here is a link to Lea’s post: https://caisctpbl.wordpress.com/2017/01/30/john-adams-a-complex-reporter/

 What famous Connecticut women made history in your community?
 Who is making history now?
 What significant woman’s contributions to your community history has been overlooked?
 Forgotten?
 Undervalued?
 Start researching and writing about your local history.
 We will plan to do the same research and share research methods when we published our discoveries on this CAISCT PBL blog.
 Bill Sullivan’s class will also be putting on a community presentation to the town’s historical society in April of 2019 where the students will share what they learn and show how they learned it.
 In some ways, CAISCT students and teachers can find their own venues to add more depth of authenticity to the way they share their local history discoveries with their community.
 Perhaps it is best to consider this work as another form of service learning.